mohammedomran/JSharp-Localizer/README.md

-# JSharp-Localizer
+# JSharp Localizer
+## localization tool for ASP.NET Core applications

+- ✨Magic ✨

+## Features
-HI, This is my localization tool for ASP.NET Core applications I've made it to automate my work which was :
+I've made it to automate my work which was :
 1- extract static text from cshtml files to resx files 2- create a key/value pair for each static text item